Top lawyers from the Amistad Project confirmed in a white paper

 partisan political agenda,”

-said�Phill Kline, Director of The Amistad Project
+said�Phill Kline, Director of The Amistad Project.
+“As a

 result, it is impossible for those states to determine their